meshcloud/meshcloud-docs/docs/meshstack.openstack.index.md

 ```

 During replication, meshStack will make sure that users have access to the OpenStack projects they are assigned to in meshStack.
-Users will be assigned to the according groups (per meshProject) meshStack creates in OpenStack.
+Users will be assigned to the according groups (per meshProject) that meshStack creates in OpenStack.
 If meshStack is about to assign a user that does not exist in OpenStack yet, meshStack will create this user with the
 according IDP attributes and create the user in the Keystone domain `MeshUsers`.